Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Bounds on shot noise

 Here, we demonstrate that the energy-dependent transmission of experimentally relevant conductors can lead to zero-frequency heat shot noise that is arbitrarily large compared to the heat thermal noise, in the absence of an average heat current.
 Such a behavior was observed in Ref.~\cite{Eriksson2021Sep} as a consequence of a transmission function featuring an energy gap (see in particular the Supplemental Material of Ref.~\cite{Eriksson2021Sep} for further details).

 Transmissions with this type of properties are found, e.g., in conductors with helical edge states~\cite{Kane2005Nov,Konig2007Nov,Wu2006Mar}, where backscattering is induced due to etched constrictions~\cite{Sternativo2014Sep,Strunz2020} or magnetic impurities~\cite{Gresta2019Oct}.
 Previously, it was highlighted in Refs.~\cite{Gresta2019Oct,Hajiloo2020Oct} that such conductors are indeed highly relevant for efficient thermoelectric applications.
+Moreover, we note that transmission functions complementary to the gapped ones, namely boxcar transmissions, were recently shown to produce finite current but zero shot noise scenarios~\cite{Gerry2022Apr}.

 Let us first consider a ``well-shaped'' transmission probability, which can be realized in smooth or disordered helical junctions~\cite{Sternativo2014Sep}.
 For the sake of concreteness, we consider the simple transmission function